dessa-oss/atlas/documentation/STEPBYSTEPGUIDE.md

 reader.create_working_copy(pipeline_name, path_to_save)
 ```

-Creates a copy of your job sourc
-e in a different location.
+Creates a copy of your job source in a different location.

 ## Step 8: Adding additional dependencies (optional)